iot-bus/iot-bus.github.io/docs/source/iot-bus-overview.rst

 *	Plug and Play, Expandable
 *	Powerful 240MHz, 32-bit Processor with 4Mb of Flash Memory
 *	Multiple Form Factor Main Boards (Io, Proteus)
 *	Connected in Many Ways (Wi-Fi, Bluetooth, BLE 4.0.
-LoRa and Canbus available options)
+LoRa and CAN Bus are available options)
 *	Integrated 2.4" Touch TFT QVGA Display Available
-* Solderable Prototype Board with Controller
+*   Solder-able Prototype Board with Controller
 *	IOT-Ready, Relay and Motor Controller
 *	Multiple open platforms
-*	Supports C++, Micropython and javascript
+*	Supports C++, MicroPython and javascript

 At the heart of the system is an ESP32 processor providing two SPI and an I2C interface with plenty of general purpose I/O.
-The Espressif ESP-WROOM-32 has been selected as the microcontroller enabling very low-cost deployment of production IoT devices.
+The Espressif ESP-WROOM-32 has been selected as the micro-controller enabling very low-cost deployment of production IoT devices.
 It offers 240Mhz, 32-bit processing with 4MB of flash as standard.

 The first controller boards drive relays and motors and there are a wide range of connectivity options including